 - Are you checking the search volume for your current keywords?
 Ask yourself the question: what is missing?
 For which relevant keywords are you not yet found?

-- By looking at your competitors who have already made it, you can also better determine how often your keyword combinations should appear in the texts of your website.
+- By looking at your competitors who have already made it, you can also better determine how often your keyword combinations should appear in your website’s texts.

-- Which keywords are particularly popular, so are they very often entered into the Google search mask in connection with your industry?
+- Which keywords are particularly popular, so are they often entered into the Google search mask connected with your industry?

 - Collect your potential keywords in a list, in which you also note synonyms for the respective keywords.
 In between, ask yourself the question: Which combinations of words or related words could I use to make Google understand that I have relevant content?

 USE THE KEYWORDS PROPERLY

 - Check whether your selected keyword combination has a decent search volume per month but is not exposed to too much competition.
 You can use the surfer SEO free chrome extension to get an estimate of this.